VioletsOleander/vault-vanilla/logs/Personal Log.md

         CH4.6-Generalized Policy Iteration
             In policy iteration, the policy evaluation and policy improvement process can interact in more different ways.
 The ultimate results is the same: convergence to the optimal value function and an optimal policy.

 \[Doc\]
 - [[doc-notes/go/Tutorial|go/Tutorial]]: Get started with Go, Create a Go module, Getting started with multi-module workspaces
 - [[doc-notes/go/A Tour of Go|go/A Tour of Go]]
+    Basics
+        In Go, a name is exported if it begins with a capital letter.
+When a package is imported, only its exported names can be used.
+        A function can return any number of results.
+The return values can be named, and a naked return statement will return the named values.
+        Inside a function, `xxx := value` is equivalent to `var xxx = value`.
+Outside the function, every statement should begin with a keyword, therefore `:=` is not available.
+        Expression `T(v)` converts value `v` to type `T`.
+In Go, assignments between items of different types requires explicit type conversion.
+        `for` without any semicolons is equivalent to `while` `defer` defers execution of a function until the surrounding function returns.
+The argument of deferred function will be evaluated immediately.
+The deferred functions are stored in a stack, and will be executed in a last-in-first-out way.
+        Type `[]T` represents a slice with elements of type `T`.
+Slices have dynamic length, and slices does not store data, just referencing.
+        Slice literal means first creating an array, and then reference it.
+        The length of a slice refers to the number of elements it contains, and the capacity of a slice refers to the number of elements in the underlying array, counting from the first element in the slice.
+        By re-slicing itself, slice can extend its length under the range of capacity.
+        Slices can be created by `make()`
+        Slices can be iterated by `range`
+        Maps can be created by `make()`
+        Functions are values too, and can be passed around and returned.
+        A closure is a function value that references variables outside of the function body.
+The function can access and assign those variables, that is, the function is bound to the variables.
+    Methods and interface
+        In Go, we can define methods for types.
+Methods are functions with a special receiver argument.
+We can only declare a method for types defined in the same package.
+        Receivers can be pointer, because Go only pass values, to modify the receiver's values in the method, we must use the pointer receiver.
+        An interface type is defined as a set of method signatures.
+A value of interface type can hold any value whose type implements those methods.
+A type implements an interface by implementing its methods.
+Calling a method on an interface value executes the method of the same name on its underlying type.
+        The interface type that specifies zero methods is the empty interface.
+An empty interface can hold values of any type, because every type implements at least zero methods.
+        Type assertion can be used to judge an interface value's concrete type.
+    Generics
+        In Go, we can define generic functions by using type parameters.
+Go also supports generic types, that is, a type can be parameterized with a type parameter.
+    Concurrency
+        A go routine is a lightweight thread managed by Go runtime.
+State `go ...` can start a new go routine.
+The evaluation of function arguments happened in current routine.
+The execution happened in the new routine.
+        Go routines run in the same address space, so accesses to the shared memory must be synchronized.
+        Channels are typed conduit.
+We use channels to send and receive values between go routines.
+Channels can be created by `make()` .
+        By default, send and receive block until the other side is ready.
+        Channels can be buffered.
+Sends to a buffered channel block only when the channel is full.
+Receives from a buffered channel block only when the channel is empty.
+        A sender can `close` a channel to indicate that there is no more values to sent.
+        `select` statement lets a go routine wait on multiple communication operations.
+It will blocks until one of its case can run, then executes it.
+The `default` case can run if no other case is ready.
+        To guarantee a variable is accessed by only one routine at each time.
+We should use `sync.Mutex`.
 - [[doc-notes/python/packaging/Overview of Python Packaging|python/packaging/Overview of Python Packaging]]

 \[Code\]